Talk: Nasu Kinoko X Urobuchi Gen

 Nasu: Kikokugai seemed to be filled with Uruobuchi sentences.

 Uro: True.
-No one stopped me back then.
-(Laughs)
+No one stopped me back then. (laughs)

 Nasu: I really enjoyed it.